 Too many people fall victim to online shopping scams.
 You might pay expecting one item and receive a cheap copy of the original.
 Or you might end up without a product at all.
-This makes it even more important to shop with the Mulberry browser extension, so you can have your product repaired or replaced if it falls short of your expectations.
+This makes it even more important to subscribe to Mulberry Unlimited, so you can have your product repaired or replaced if it falls short of your expectations.

 Here are 6 tips of things all customers should look for to avoid scams when shopping online.